 Q) 16-29: If Toyota is not the cause of unintended acceleration, why was it blamed for it?

 Answer: In the auto industry vehicle recall is common.
 But, this Toyota recall show's us a different situation.
-Because we have seen almost 9 million of Toyota vehicles around the world recalled within months.
-Especially when the recall issue was focused on unintended acceleration, which were closely related to the safety driving.
+Because we have seen almost 9 million Toyota vehicles around the world recalled within months.
+Especially when the recall issue was focused on unintended acceleration, which was closely related to safe driving.